Offices | Minutes | Policies | Calendar | History | Cemetery | Resources

 Tyrone Union Cemetery - A Brief History

 In the early 1800s when the Tyrone area was first being settled and cemetery land was needed, Abram Fleet, one of the Town's founding fathers donated a piece of land, which became known as "Fleets Burying Ground."
-This later became known as the "Old Burying Ground."
+This consisted of about a half acre behind the iron fence.
+The first known burial was William Grey in 1809, one-month old son of Emily Grey who was an early settler.
+Abram Fleets' home is on the corner of Lamoka Lake Road and Weller Island Road, currently owned by the Towner family.

 Pricing and Operation